 The subsequent discovery of fraud

-Thus, the subsequent discovery of misstatements in financial statements resulting from any fraud or error existing during the accounting period covered under the auditor’s report does not, by itself, show that the auditor has properly complied with the basic principles governing an audit.
+Thus, the subsequent discovery of misstatements in financial statements resulting from any fraud or error existing during the accounting period covered under the auditor’s report does not, by itself, show whether the auditor has properly complied with the basic principles governing an audit or not.

 In fact, the question of whether or not he has complied with the basic principles governing an audit (for example, the conduct of the audit work with required skills and competence, complete documentation of all matters, designing of the audit plan, reliance placed on internal controls, nature, and extent of compliance & substantive tests carried out, etc.) is determined by the level of adequacy of audit procedures undertaken in the relevant circumstances and the suitability of audit report based on the results of such procedures.